imisi99/Asteroid-Pygame/README.md

 # Asteroid-Pygame
 This is a basic space shooting game built using pygame and pyinstaller.
 It is an endless game which it's main objective is for the player to have fun.
+The project has two forms which are [pygame only]() and [pygame with class]()
+There is very little difference between the two projects, it's just that the one with classes is more efficient and some certain methods were allowed for better game experience which isn't quite noticeable.
 What the game entails:
  - The game can be played by using a mouse or touchpad only
  - Players can move the spaceship anywhere on the screen to avoid the incoming meteors